DanielDagnino/AirbusHelicopterAccelerometer/README.md

 ```

 ### Results
-The goal of this code is to utilize the Airbus Helicopter Accelerometer Dataset to create an unsupervised anomaly detection model using an autoencoder.
-The code is designed to train a convolutional autoencoder that reconstructs accelerometer signals from a training dataset, which consists solely of normal behavior recordings.
-This trained model is then applied to detect anomalies in the validation dataset.

-In this approach, the input data is segmented into 64x64 STFT spectrogram patches, where the y-axis represents Fourier-domain frequencies, and the x-axis represents a temporal window.
-This spectrogram-based input representation, inspired by findings in the paper `https://web3.arxiv.org/pdf/2005.07031v1`, has yielded good results.
-While I experimented with several methods, I found that using spectrogram input provided superior results in terms of False Positive Rate (FPR) compared to the method reported in the paper.
-This improvement may stem from the addition of random noise in the input data and possibly from the method used to identify anomalies based on the reconstruction error.
+* The best model achieved an AUC (TPr-FPr) of 0.95, surpassing the SC model’s best AUC of 0.92 reported in the baseline paper.
+* Additionally, the True Positive Rate (TPR) has improved within low False Positive Rate (FPR) ranges, enhancing the model's usefulness in detecting anomalous engine behavior.

+#### Future potential optimization
+* **Spectrogram weighting**: Initial tests reveal that how the spectrogram is weighted significantly affects model performance, suggesting that testing alternative weighting strategies may yield further improvements.
+* **Reconstruction error transformation**: The method for converting the 2D reconstruction error matrix into a single error score has a strong impact on results.
+Exploring thresholds, masking, and averaging techniques carefully on a dedicated validation-test split, could improve robustness.
+* **Spectrogram parameters**: Automating the search for optimal Fourier frequencies, hop length, and Hanning window length could also enhance model performance.
+* **Classification model**: Testing a classification model trained on validation data, as suggested in this [Coursera resource](https://coursera-assessments.s3.amazonaws.com/assessments/1680037725362/cedf03c2-655d-4c96-9f23-e2e9f96c6654/Helicopter%20Vibrations%20Anomaly%20Detection.pdf), may further clarify anomaly detection capabilities.
+However, ensuring data integrity by avoiding direct use of the validation set for training is essential to avoid overfitting, but in the link I only saw the validation set being used.

-Following the README and using the `cfg/train-adam-var.yaml` training configuration we can obtain the following results:
+Following the README and using the `cfg/train-adam-w.yaml` training configuration we can obtain the following results:

 ![distribution.jpg](doc/images/distribution.jpg)